direktiv/direktiv.github.io/docs/installation/kubernetes.md

 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.24.7+k3s1 sh -s - --disable traefik --write-kubeconfig-mode=644
 ```

+!!! warning annotate "K3S Version"
+    If an error message occurs during installation, e.g. `resource mapping not found for name: "linkerd-heartbeat" namespace: "linkerd" from "": no matches for kind "CronJob" in version "batch/v1beta1"` it is most likely the wrong K3S version.
+To keep K3S small there is only a subset of Kubernetes APIs available.
+Please use the version provided in the previous installation command.

 ### Multi Node Setup

 For production use it is recommended to run Direktiv in a multi-node environment.
 The K3s [documentation page](https://docs.k3s.io/installation) provides a lot of information about configuration and installation options.
 The following is a quick installation instruction to setup a three node cluster with nodes action as servers and agents.